DJ-Chemik/SpaceIvarders3D/README.md

 # SpaceIvarders3D
-Game maked in C++ with OpenGL libraries
+Game made in C++ with OpenGL libraries